jrc03c/js-math-tools/readme.md

 add(3, 4) // 7
 ```

-Most of the typical math functions (like sine, cosine, etc.) can take, individual numeric values, arrays of numbers, or a combination of numbers and arrays of numbers.
+Most of the typical math functions (like sine, cosine, etc.) can take individual numeric values, arrays of numbers, or a combination of numbers and arrays of numbers.
 For example, all of the following are acceptable:

 ```js
 add(3, 4) // 7